santureddy/AWS-SAA-C02-Course/README.md

 RDS Backups

-First snap is full copy of the data used on the RDS volume.
+**First snap is full copy of the data used on the RDS volume**.
 From then on, the snapshots are incremental and only store the change in data.

 When any snapshot occurs, there's a brief interruption to the flow of data